This is the multi-page printable view of this section. Click here to print.

 Reference

-If you modify the number of nodes, nodes will be automatically added or removed, causing the container operation to terminate.
-At this time, because the container moves to another node, the running service may be interrupted.
+If you change the node count, nodes will be automatically added or removed, and the container operation will be terminated.
+At this time, because the container moves to another node, the running service may be disrupted.

 To modify the number of nodes, follow these steps.

-2. Service Home page, click the Cluster menu.
-Navigate to the Cluster List page.
+2. Click the Cluster menu on the Service Home page.
+2. Navigate to the Cluster List page.

-3. Cluster List page, select the cluster you want to modify the node count for.
-Navigate to the Cluster Details page.
+3. Select the cluster whose node count you want to modify on the Cluster List page.
+3. Navigate to the Cluster Details page.

-4. Cluster Details page, select the Node Pool tab, then click the Node Pool Name you want to edit.
-You will be taken to the Node Pool Details page.
+4. On the Cluster Details page, select the Node Pool tab, then click the Node Pool Name you want to edit.
+4. Navigate to the Node Pool Details page.

-5. On the Node Pool Details page, click the Edit icon on the right of Node Pool Information.
-The Node Pool Edit popup window will open.
+5. On the Node Pool Details page, click the Edit icon to the right of Node Pool Information.
+5. Node Pool Edit The popup window opens.

-6. Node Pool Edit In the popup window, after modifying the node pool information, click the Confirm button.
+6. Edit Node Pool In the popup window, edit the node pool information, then click the Confirm button.

 Upgrade Node Pool

-If the Kubernetes version of the control plane and the version of the node pool are different, you can upgrade the node pool to synchronize the versions.
+If the Kubernetes version of the control plane and the version of the node pool differ, you can upgrade the node pool to synchronize the versions.

 Caution